pingcap/docs-cn/enable-tls-between-clients-and-servers.md

 ```

 If the certificate parameters are correct, TiDB outputs `secure connection is enabled` when started; otherwise, it outputs `secure connection is NOT ENABLED`.

-## Reload certificate, key, and CA

-To replace the certificate, the key or CA, first replace the corresponding files, then execute the [`ALTER INSTANCE RELOAD TLS`](/sql-statements/sql-statement-alter-instance.md) statement on the running TiDB instance to reload the certificate ([`ssl-cert`](/tidb-configuration-file.md#ssl-cert)), the key ([`ssl-key`](/tidb-configuration-file.md#ssl-key)), and the CA ([`ssl-ca`](/tidb-configuration-file.md#ssl-ca)) from the original configuration path.
-In this way, you do not need to restart the TiDB instance.

-The newly loaded certificate, key, and CA take effect on the connection that is established after the statement is successfully executed.
-The connection established before the statement execution is not affected.

 ## Configure the MySQL client to use encrypted connections